Yanzhou-Jin/AML_Project/Labs/Practical 1.md

 <img src="imgs/1.png" width="800" />

 Where BS reffers to batch size, ME reffers to max epoch, and LR7 reffers to `learning rate = 1e-7`.
-As can be seen from the figure above, the training and test verification accuracy under various parameter configurations are close, and there is no obvious overfitting.
+As can be seen from the figure above these three factors significantly influence the model's performance.
+Additionally, the training and test verification accuracy under various parameter configurations are close, and there is no obvious overfitting.
 This is because the model has only three layers of network and is relatively simple.

 The problem is analyzed below:
 ## 1. What is the impact of varying batch sizes and why?